-- The e-books in Library Search/Ketu can be read online or downloaded (for a specified period of time) to your computer and a variety of iOS and android devices. - The e-books you have access to are in the version of Library Search/Ketu on your campus Library website (i.e., Otago, the Canterbury Medical School Library or the Wellington Medical School Library). - You can't renew an e-book but you can delete your downloaded version, search for the e-book again in Library Search/Ketu and download it again. - The e-books may have a different look and functionality depending on the provider, but most require free Adobe software if you wish to download them: - Computers, laptops and notebooks require Adobe Digital Editions - Mobile devices require Adobe Bluefire Reader
+- The e-books in Library Search/Ketu results come from a variety of publishers and most can be read online or downloaded to your computer and a variety of iOS and android devices (although some can only be downloaded for a specified time). - The e-books you have access to are in the version of Library Search|Ketu on your campus Library website (i.e., Otago, the Canterbury Medical School Library or the Wellington Medical School Library). - Although the e-books may have a different look and functionality, depending on the provider, many require that you install free Adobe software if you wish to download them: - Computers, laptops, and notebooks require Adobe Digital Editions: adobe.com/solutions/ebook/ digital-editions/download.html - Mobile devices require Adobe Bluefire Reader: bluefirereader.com/ios-and-android-apps.html